To prepare for tax filing season, there are several things you should take into consideration.

 Required Minimum Distributions.

 Upon reaching the required beginning age, owners of IRA accounts and retirement plans are generally required to take a required minimum distribution (RMD) each year.
-For tax year 2020, no RMDs were required due to the ongoing coronavirus pandemic, as provided for in the CARES Act.
-Unless further legislation is passed, RMDs will be required for tax year 2021.

 Please note that under the SECURE Act passed in late December 2019, the required beginning age changed from age 70½ to age 72, for those who had not reached the required beginning age before January 1, 2020.
+The RMD beginning age was changed once again, from age 72 to age 73, under SECURE 2.0 legislation that passed in late December 2022.

 Please consult your team of advisors for more information on planning for RMDs.